dataplane-app/dataplane/README.md

 If you like Dataplane, give it a star ⭐<br />

 ### Dataplane (Beta)
-⚡️ Extreme performance with a low memory and cpu footprint<br />
+⚡️ Extreme performance with a low memory and CPU footprint<br />
 🖐 Drag drop data pipeline builder<br />
 🧑‍💻 Built in Python code editor<br />
 👮 Granular permissions for teams to collaborate with segregated access. <br />